NISL-MSU/HSI-BandSelection/README.md

 We used an in-greenhouse controlled HSI dataset of Kochia leaves in order to classify three different herbicide-resistance levels (herbicide-susceptible, dicamba-resistant, and glyphosate-resistant).
 A total of 76 images of kochia with varying spatial resolution and 300 spectral bands ranging from 387.12 to 1023.5 nm were captured.
 From these images, which were previously calibrated and converted to reflectance values, we manually extracted 6,316 25x25 pixel overlapping patches.
 The Kochia dataset can be downloaded from [here](https://montana.box.com/v/kochiadataset).

-Furthermore, we used a well-known remote sensing HSI dataset: Indian Pines (IP), which can be downloaded from [here](http://www.ehu.eus/ccwintco/uploads/6/67/Indian_pines_corrected.mat) or from this [repository](https://github.com/GiorgioMorales/HSI-BandSelection/tree/master/Data).
+Furthermore, we used two well-known remote sensing HSI dataset: Indian Pines (IP) and Salinas (SA), which can be downloaded from [here](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes) or from the "Data" folder from this [repository](https://github.com/GiorgioMorales/HSI-BandSelection/tree/master/Data).

 ## Usage